caravanuden/cardio/README.md

 - Predict on cardiovascular disease (target) based on original data
   - improving RF/SVM
   - trying DNN
   - Naive Bayes to get prob/risk score assigned to each class

 - Predicting other target vars (BMI, blood pressure) in our dataset
+  - Naive Bayes to get prob/risk score assigned to each class

 - Combining with UCI dataset (Cara)
   - train to predict UCI blood sugar (bin), heart rate acheived during exercise (cont), exercise-induced angina (bin) with subset of our data